kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/07/blog_migration.md

 I had already set up my personal `kristopherjohnson.github.io` repo as a GitHub Pages site.
 It was a simple index.html that redirected to the Undefined Value home page.
 I set up a Makefile rule that would copy the output from Pelican to my local repo, commit the change, and then push it to GitHub.

-So, all I have to do to generate the site and push it to the cloud is this:
+So, all I have to do to regenerate the site and push it to the cloud is this:

-    make publish github
+    make github

-Finally, I went to my domain registrar and updated the undefinedvalue.com address so it would go to GitHub rather than to my EC2 server.
+Finally, I went to my domain registrar and updated the undefinedvalue.com address so it would point to GitHub rather than to my EC2 server.

 Conclusion